documentationfor yFiles for HTML 3.0.0.1

 Event Occurs when…

-ObjectCopied… a user tag has been copied successfully.
+object-copied… a style or user tag has been copied successfully.

-Additionally, the cut/copy/paste methods have overloads which take a callback function that is invoked once an element has been cut/copied/pasted.
+Additionally, the cut/copy/paste methods have overloads which take a callback function that is invoked once an element has been cut, copied, or pasted.

 Defining Items to be Copied and Pasted

-In the case of copying an element, you can set properties to generally define the types of graph items that are allowed to be copied:
+When copying an element, you can set properties to define the types of graph items that are allowed to be copied:

 Property Default Description

-copyItemsAllItems which should be copied.
-Items which are not included are never copied, neither as dependent nor as independent items.
+copyItemsAllItems that should be copied.
+Items that are not included are never copied, either as dependent or as independent items.

-dependentCopyItemsAll except nodesItems which should be copied if the items they depend on are copied, even if the item itself is not selected.
+dependentCopyItemsAll except nodesItems that should be copied if the items they depend on are copied, even if the item itself is not selected.
 See below for a definition of dependent items.
-Note: If nodes are included the descendant nodes of a selected group node will be copied, too.
+Note: If nodes are included, the descendant nodes of a selected group node will be copied, too.

-independentCopyItemsAllItems which should be copied even if they depend on another item that is not copied.
+independentCopyItemsAllItems that should be copied even if they depend on another item that is not copied.
 See below for a detailed explanation.

 Clipboard Operations with Dependent Items

 In a graph, only nodes are truly independent items.
-All other graph elements depend on other elements: Edges depend on their source and target, labels and ports depend on either a node or an edge.
-Technically they cannot exist without the item on which they depend on, thus copying should theoretically never occur without the other.
+All other graph elements depend on other elements: Edges depend on their source and target nodes, labels and ports depend on either a node or an edge.
+Technically, these dependent items cannot exist without the item on which they depend.
+Therefore, copying should theoretically never occur without copying the item they depend on, too.

-Graph items which depend on other items (that means, they cannot exist without them) are automatically copied if the item they depend on is directly or indirectly selected for copy and their type is included in the dependentCopyItems.
+Graph items that depend on other items (meaning they cannot exist without them) are automatically copied if the item they depend on is directly or indirectly selected for copy and their type is included in the dependentCopyItems.
 That means that a label is copied if its owner is copied, even if the label is not selected.
-The dependencies are resolved recursively, i.e. for a set of nodes which is copied into the clipboard, all their labels and ports will be copied, too.
-Also, all edges whose both source and target ports are copied are copied, too, as well as all bends, labels, and ports belonging to those edges.
+The dependencies are resolved recursively.
+For example, for a set of nodes that is copied into the clipboard, all their labels and ports will be copied, too.
+Also, all edges whose source and target ports are copied are copied, as well as all bends, labels, and ports belonging to those edges.

 Copy Dependent Items Independently

-yFiles for HTML also supports copying items independently even if they are dependent on another item, if the copying logic provides a suitable new target for them.
-This means that you can for example copy one label from one node to another or edges with only one or no selected source or target node.
+yFiles for HTML also supports copying items independently, even if they depend on another item, if the copying logic provides a suitable new target for them.
+This means that, for example, you can copy a label from one node to another, or edges with only one or no selected source or target node.

-Whether these elements can be pasted back to the graph (or another graph) depends on whether an unambiguous appropriate target can be found for these elements.
-This will be explained in the following in detail:
+Whether these elements can be pasted back to the graph (or another graph) depends on whether an unambiguous, appropriate target can be found for these elements.
+This will be explained in detail in the following:

 Copying a node with a single edge

 Items copied to the clipboard don’t need to be able to stand alone.
 While edges in yFiles for HTML cannot exist without a source and target node, they can be copied without one of them.
 In that case, when pasting a node with an incident edge, the pasted edge can connect to a different node.
-This is a place where the selection is relevant for pasting, as the selected node will be used as the target for the paste operation, i.e. it becomes the node on the other side of the copied edge.
+Here, the selection is relevant for pasting, as the selected node will be used as the target for the paste operation; that is, it becomes the node on the other side of the copied edge.

 Copy and paste of a node with an incident edge